 The question is, how and where do you begin?
 How can you fast-track your wedding planning stress-free?

-Here are the decisions to make right after getting engaged:
+Here are what to do after getting engaged:

 Moving forward with wedding planning requires a joint decision on funding the wedding.